Fine Art Street Portraits and Urban Stories From Chicago and More – The Real Deal

 There is nothing worse than taking street photography with a zoom lens.
 It may work in some cases, but don’t walk around hiding behind your lens.
 Mingle a little with people that look interesting and that don’t look interesting.
 Remember, Street Photography is about telling a story threw your images.
 When you know someones story, it is easier to photograph them in the right way.
 It also brings emotions out of your subject that you would never have gotten.
 Some images are best when you just catch the moment at the right time and those are the special ones.
 No need to talk to anyone or ask for permission.

-When I am in the city walking around, looking for that special image, I am always checking my lighting and re-setting my camera.
+When I am in my city of Chicago, walking around, looking for that special image, I am always checking the lighting and re-setting my camera.
 You may just keep your camera on aperture priority, shutter priority or auto.
 Just make sure you are ready to get that shot quickly.
 Also make sure you have the right focus settings.
 Nothing worse that shooting a once in a lifetime scene, that is not usable because your lens didn’t focus right.
 This is also when a good lens is worth every extra penny you spend.

 If I didn’t talk to these homeless men and women, I would have never known that one was a very accomplished painter, another living on the streets with two cancers and the other trying to save his money for a prostheses leg.

 In conclusion, just have fun, learn the most you can, mostly by making mistakes.
 Also if you can help out your community in any way, or someone in need – Please Do It!!
 It doesn’t take much to give a buck or ask a person in need if they are okay.
 A smile goes a long way.